stephehood/BIOL5153/README.md

 ## The README for BIOL5153

+#### Argparse
+Attempted to use the filter_fasta_by_length.py code to apply to my parseGFF.py code but ran into some issues.
+Hopefully I can resolve some of these issues before class tomorrow.
+041018
 #### Homework 5 -ParseGFF.py

 This was a huge challenge for me as I had to learn a lot of new funtions on my own.
 I was able to pull out the start and stop locations but the I wasn't able to use that information to pull the data from watermelon.fsa
 Hopefully tomorrow in class we will go over this more.
+Update: 041018
+Haley and Andy helped me get this code to work.
+Now need to use argparse so the code will be more versatile

 Use BioPython
 Stack Overflow.com has some helpful information